I have a friend who I know for more than 10 years.

 When you focus on something like your strengths, you bound to have less time and attention for something else like your weaknesses.
 Spending time fixing your weaknesses means having less time to develop your strengths.
 Instead, outsource your weaknesses.
-Let other people who are good at doing that things you are bad at, help you.
+Let other people who are good at doing those things you are bad at, help you.

 Also, there’s no need to blame yourself for being weak at something.
 Just be mindful of your weaknesses and prevent any damage it might potentially cause.
 For example, I’m very bad at estimating and keeping time.
 When I do tasks on my own, I tend to overrun my time allocation.
-So when I meet people, I had to plan to arrive 15 minutes to 30 minutes earlier, otherwise I would be late or be very anxious about being late.
+So when I meet people, I had to plan to arrive 15 minutes to 30 minutes earlier.
+Otherwise, I would be late or be very anxious about being late.

-3. You need to know what you love.
+3. Know what you love.

-For each career I had, I kept a list of what I love and doesn’t love about the job.
-Having these information helps me to fine-tune my career path.
+For each career I had, I kept a list of what I love and don’t love about the job.
+Having this information helps me to fine-tune my career path.
 When I changed jobs each time, I would find a job that has more of what I love and less of what I hate.
 If you have no idea where to start, read my book, Fearless Passion, or my recent blog post on “How to Find Your Passion in Life?” for inspiration.

-4. You need to know what you hate.
+4. Know what you hate.

 Knowing what you hate helps you to set boundaries.
 If you love yourself enough, you would set healthy boundaries with other people so that you don’t get yourself hurt.
 As with what you love, you need to know what you hate before you can do less of it.